Oxymoronous/ECE385_UIUC_FA22/README.md

 These files (or perhaps even this directory in general) are mainly for my personal record, and probably may only make sense to students who have taken this class.

-Lab reports is the least fun part of this course, despite being an enormous time sink, I somehow enjoyed and hated the process but I wrote all of them with decently good standard and I take pride in them, so yes, they are all here too.
+Lab reports is the least fun part of this course - they were painful time sinks.
+But since I wrote all of them with decently good standard and I take pride in them, so yes, they are all here too.